I have recently been binge watching television shows from

 the staff at the restaurant.
 Overnight,

-this shy, timid girl has turned into a loud, confidence woman who also behaves
+this shy, timid girl has turned into a loud, confident woman who also behaves

 in a sexually aggressive manner.
 Sun-woo